How Much Does a Bathroom Remodel Cost?

 Home Value Increase

 A sleek, updated bathroom instantly increases the value of your home.
-Experts place the average return on investment on a quality bathroom remodel at about 62 percent, right behind adding a bedroom or remodeling the kitchen.
+Remodeling Magazine’s 2023 Cost vs. Value Report places the average return on investment on a quality bathroom remodel at about 66.7 percent, right behind replacing the windows or remodeling the kitchen.
 Beyond the measurable increase in value, the emotional benefit to a potential buyer seeing an intensely personal space as an oasis waiting for them in their new home is significant.

 Older light fixtures and water heaters are most likely not up to today’s standards, and replacing them with newer models can make the home more energy efficient and save on electricity and gas bills.
 Along the same lines, low-flow toilets and shower heads preserve precious water with little perceptible change for the user, so a new bathroom can help you help the environment.